 Finalist Teams Set to Compete to Anchor Climate Solutions Center on Governors Island

 In April 2022, the Trust for Governors Island released a Request for Proposals as part of the next phase in the competition to establish a global Center for Climate Solutions on Governors Island.
 4 finalist teams will compete to create a new academic and research institution on the Island to support the research, development, and demonstration of equitable climate solutions for New York City.
-Click here for more info.
+Responses were due in August 2022, stay tuned for updates and public engagement opportunities and click here for more info.

 Interested in learning more and staying up to date on this initiative?